-Recommending influenza vaccination for patients and staff is an important preventive action, especially for people at increased risk of complications from influenza infection who are eligible for free vaccine.
-For more information on influenza vaccine recommendations and how to order free vaccine see the NSW Health Immunisation Program.
+Recommending and providing annual influenza vaccination is particularly important for people at increased risk of complications from influenza infection, who are e2igible for free vaccine under the National Immunisation Program.

-See the Influenza and pregnancy - guidance for clinicians fact sheet for specific guidance for health professionals and health facilities on managing pregnant women presenting with suspected or confirmed influenza infections, including considerations in the management of influenza in each trimester, around the time of birth and in the post-natal period.
+Influenza and pregnancy - guidance for clinicians fact sheet for specific guidance for health professionals and health facilities on managing pregnant women presenting with suspected or confirmed influenza infections, including considerations in the management of influenza in each trimester, around the time of birth and in the post-natal period.

-See the NSW Health Maternal influenza vaccination - evidence review for further information on the safety and efficacy of influenza vaccination during pregnancy, and the research supporting the role influenza vaccination during pregnancy has to protect pregnant women from influenza and its complications in pregnancy, and to protect newborns against influenza during the critical early months of life.
+Maternal influenza vaccination - evidence review for further information on the safety and efficacy of influenza vaccination during pregnancy, and the research supporting the role influenza vaccination during pregnancy has to protect pregnant women from influenza and its complications in pregnancy, and to protect newborns against influenza during the critical early months of life.

 Influenza vaccination during pregnancy should be routine - safety is well established and both maternal and infant benefit is proven.

 1300 066 055 to report suspected outbreaks of influenza in high-risk settings such as residential aged care facilities, special schools and boarding schools.